jthmiller/shell-novice/_episodes/06-script.md

 ~~~
 {: .language-bash}

-She saves this in a file called `do-stats.sh`
+Save this to a file called `do-stats.sh`
-so that she can now re-do the first stage of her analysis by typing:
+so that everything can be reproduced from the first stage of the analysis by typing:

 ~~~
 $ bash do-stats.sh NENE*[AB].txt
 ~~~
 {: .language-bash}

-She can also do this:
+or this:

 ~~~
 $ bash do-stats.sh NENE*[AB].txt | wc -l